 Description

-The total snapshot size of a disk is calculated at the granularity of snapshot chains.
-A snapshot chain is a chain of all snapshots created for a disk.
-The amount of storage space occupied by the data blocks of all snapshots of the disk is calculated.
-The following section describes the concepts involved in the snapshot size:
+The total snapshot size of a cloud disk is calculated at the granularity of snapshot chains.
+A snapshot chain is a chain of all snapshots created for a cloud disk.
+The size of a snapshot chain is an equivalence of the amount of storage space occupied by the data blocks of all snapshots of the disk.
+The system calculates standard snapshot storage fees based on the size of the snapshot chain.
+For more information, see the View the snapshot size of a cloud disk based on the snapshot chain of the disk section of the "View the snapshot size" topic and Snapshots.

 Total snapshot size: the sum of the size of the first snapshot (full snapshot) and the size of all subsequent incremental snapshots.

-Relationship between the snapshot size and disk size
+Relationship between the snapshot size and cloud disk size

-The size of a single snapshot of a disk does not exceed the disk size.
+The size of a single snapshot of a cloud disk cannot exceed the disk size.
 As the number of snapshots increases, the disk size may be smaller than the total size of all snapshots.

 Difference between the snapshot size and the system value